trb19/aiAdmissionOfficer/README.md

   of the AI's context entirely as a second line of defense.
 - **Asking for a person** → a scripted reply with the phone number and office hours.
-- **Everything else** → Gemini answers from a fixed set of GLO-approved facts (`src/facts.ts`), with instructions to say "not sure, please call" rather than guess.
+- **Everything else** → Gemini answers from a fixed set of GLO-approved facts (`src/facts.ts`), using the parent's recent message history (`src/db.ts`) so it can follow a back-and-forth instead of treating every message as a fresh conversation, with instructions to say "not sure, please call" rather than guess.

 Every enquiry — question and reply — is logged as a new row in the existing "GLO Preschool - Admission CRM" Google Sheet, with a classification column so staff can filter for fee/human-request rows that likely need a follow-up call.
+A second "Conversations" tab (created automatically) keeps one row per parent phone number with a short running summary of that whole chat, refreshed after every message, for a quick-glance view instead of scrolling through every individual row.

 ## What it deliberately does NOT do yet